Virginia · Off-grid & homestead potential

 Bristol City generally requires a residential building permit, and it enforces county zoning.
 Onsite septic is permitted by Virginia Department of Health (Mount Rogers Health District).
 Rules change and cities within the county differ — always confirm with the county before you buy or build.

-A typical home in Bristol City costs about $182k, based on the latest county data.
+Land in Bristol City runs about $5,621 per acre, based on the latest county data.

 Bristol City gets about 46.5" of rain a year, with severe drought in roughly 0% of years.